2017: photography reboot

 It seems to have been the week that autumn’s gentle advance out of summer accelerated, and suddenly it feels far closer to winter.
 The first frost meant a rather abrupt awakening when wandering outside first thing in a morning to feed the birds, and the sun’s arc visibly lower from my office window.

 It’s the week of Halloween and Bonfire Night (aka Guy Fawkes’ Night): the former doesn’t usually excite me greatly, and has previously focused on attempting to minimise the knocks on the door.
 However, our move towards the end of a cul-de-sac resulted in zero knockings, and the “event” of Halloween provided an opportunity to put another tick in the 365 box.
+This year, though, I might spice things up by checking out some unique costumes and props from AbracadabraNYC.com, just to make the holiday a bit more fun and magical!

 Inspired by the November 2014 issue of Digital SLR Photography, this was the result: